temporalio/edu-102-java-code/exercises/testing-code/README.md

 environment**

 1. Navigate to the `utilities` directory at the root level of the course
-2. Change directoryies into the `microservice directory`
+2. Change into the `microservice` directory
    1. `cd utilities/microservice`
 3. Compile the microservice
    1. `mvn clean compile`